 The Joplin data will be selected from the Jython Shell, and used to test the probe() function.
 In the input field of the Jython Shell type:

-joplin = selectData('ir')
+joplin = selectData('IR')

 Click Evaluate.
-Note: The Field Selector title is “ir.”
+Note: The Field Selector title is “IR.”
 The title matches the string entered in the selectData() call.

-In the secondary Field Selector window, select the GOES-13 IR -> 10.7 um IR Surface/Cloud-top Temp -> Temps.
+In the secondary Field Selector window, select the GOES-13 IR -> 10.7 um IR Surface/Cloud-top Temp -> Temperature data source.

 Once the bottom Times tab in the window becomes visible, click OK.

 Display the Joplin image, type:

+panel = buildWindow()

-activeDisplay().createLayer('Grid Table', joplin[0])
+panel[0].createLayer('Grid Table', joplin[0])

 Notice the section of data displayed in the grid table with no latitude or longitude and a value of 0 for Band4_TEMP_0.
 These are points in the area that are not navigated on the earth.